14 Top-Rated Attractions & Things to Do in Trier

 Highlights of a visit to this impressive cathedral include its magnificent monuments from the 16th to the 18th centuries.
 Other must-sees here include a robe reputedly worn by Jesus (the "Holy Tunic"), and the skull of Emperor Constantine's mother, St. Helena.
 A variety of fascinating tour options are available, including one that takes you into the bowels of the cathedral to catch a glimpse of an even older church structure.
 Time your visit right, and you might also be rewarded with a chance to hear the cathedral's organ in action.

 Make sure you include the Trier Cathedral Treasury (Schatzkammer) in your itinerary, located on the south side of the cathedral's choir.
-Highlights include the 10th-century portable St. Andrew's Altar, or Egbert Shrine, one of the great masterpieces of Ottonian art; the "Holy Nail," said to have been one of those used during Christ's crucifixion; and the 3rd century amethyst cup of St. Helena.
+Highlights include the 10th-century portable St. Andrew's Altar, or Egbert Shrine, one of the great masterpieces of Ottonian art.
+Also kept here is the "Holy Nail," said to have been one of those used during Christ's crucifixion, and the 3rd century amethyst cup of St. Helena.

 A related attraction, Museum am Dom Trier, is worth checking out for its large collection of religious artifacts and art.
 Also of interest is the nearby Church of Our Lady (Liebfrauenkirche) dating from 1270, along with St. Paulinus' Church, built in 1754 with notable ceiling paintings by Thomas.

 Address: Liebfrauenstrasse 12, 54290 Trier